meilisearch/specifications/text/0030-asc-desc-criterion.md

 means the search engine has to create facet databases for `genre` and `price`.

 ⚠️ Following this example, it also means the search engine would be technically able to apply filters and facet distribution on `price`, however, we should prevent this.
 To avoid confusion, the search engine should prevent the users to execute a filter or get facet distribution on the ranking attributes.
 Only the ranking rule should be available for this field.

+If the user wants to filter on that attribute, he will have to add it in `attributesForFaceting` as well.

 ## 3. Future possibilities